Oru Muthassi Gadha

 Oru Muthassi Gadha is a 2016 Indian Malayalam-language road comedy film written and directed by Jude Anthany Joseph from a story by Nivin Pauly.
 It stars Rajini Chandy and Bhagyalakshmi in the lead roles of two grandmothers, with supporting characters played by Suraj Venjaramoodu, Lena, Vineeth Sreenivasan, Rajeev Pillai, and Renji Panicker.
-Oru Muthassi Gadha was released on 14 September 2016 during the occasion of Kerala's state festival, Onam.
+Oru Muthassi Gadha was released on 14 September 2016 during Kerala's state festival, Onam.

 Plot

-It narrates the story of a wealthy grandmother, Susamma who helps to change her daughter Jeena's Mother in law Leelamma's repressed behaviour by fulfilling her bucket list.
+It narrates the story of a wealthy grandmother, Susamma, who helps to change her daughter Jeena's mother-in-law Leelamma's repressed behaviour by fulfilling her bucket list.
 Later they together start a make a wish group for elderly and abandoned people.

-Sibi lives, with his wife Jeena, daughter Alice, son Alan and his aged Mother, Leelamma, in Kochi.
-Leelamma, is ill-tempered and meddles with everyone and harasses activities of hired help.
+Sibi lives with his wife Jeena, daughter Alice, son Alan and his elderly mother, Leelamma, in Kochi.
+Leelamma is ill-tempered and meddles with everyone and harasses the hired help.
 Due to her harassment, nobody agrees to work for them until Babu, a Bengali worker agrees to work for them.
 Leelamma surprisingly gets along well with Babu and the family gets some respite for a while.
 At his Boss' suggestion, he decides to go on a family trip.

 However, on the day before the trip Leelamma due to an altercation with Sibi, backs out of the trip.
 Sibi and his family decide to continue with the planned trip and call up Sibi's Mother-in-law, Susamma to keep her company.
 Susamma is sociable and modern in outlook, she is well versed with technology and open to new age fun.
 After some initial well-meaning tiffs Leelamma and Susamma bond with each other.
 The two along with Babu decide to celebrate Leelamma's birthday and complete her bucket wish list.
 On one night after a celebratory round of drinks, Leelamma starts narrating her love story from her college days involving her then classmate Zachariah.
 She, however, passes out before she can finish her story.
 The next day, she wakes up to an eager Susamma waiting for the ending.
 Leelamma continues to say she broke up with him and regrets that she could not meet him.